Course overview

 Career outcomes

-IT is at the heart of innovation and productivity.
-It shapes the way we live, work, learn, communicate, socialise and entertain ourselves.
+IT is at the heart of innovation and productivity, playing a significant role in shaping our daily lives.
 It’s no surprise then that IT graduates are in high demand globally.
-Information Technology gives you the contemporary knowledge, skills and experience required for a successful and satisfying career as an IT professional.
+This degree gives you the contemporary knowledge, skills and experience required for a successful and satisfying career as an IT professional.

 Career opportunities include: